 Feds investigate how serial killer amassed weapons

-Federal agents want to know how a convicted felon who became a serial killer in South Carolina managed to collect an arsenal of weapons.
-Todd Kohlhepp was arrested last fall after deputies rescued a missing woman chained up inside a shipping container on his rural property.
+Federal agents want to know how a convicted kidnapper who became a serial killer in South Carolina managed to collect an arsenal of weapons.
+Todd Kohlhepp was convicted as a teenager of raping his 14-year-old neighbor at gunpoint in Arizona.

 Comments